-If you have any general queries regarding NET, you can contact the Secretary by email at liziday@btinternet.com, or by phone on 01223 369110.
+If you have any general queries regarding NET, you can contact the school finance manager or the headteacher.

 On site links with the local community

 We are fortunate in having a community room as part of the school.
 This is a large, pleasant room, with its own toilets, a small kitchen area, and a sheltered paved garden.
 It is available for hire for classes, meetings, parties and so on, and is used on a regular basis by several groups.